webplatform/docs/tutorials/mobile_viewport/index.md

 use magnification controls.

 The following shows a sample screen layout without a viewport.
-(For the sake of illustration, it displays a flexibly positioned element that adapts to the full width of the screen, along with a fixed-size background image.)
-The initially loaded page is zoomed out too far to be legible, while zooming in makes content extending off the right edge of the screen relatively image:
+(For the sake of illustration, it displays a flexibly positioned text element that adapts to the full width of the screen, along with a fixed-size background image.)
+The initially loaded page is zoomed out much too far to be legible, while zooming in makes content extending off the right edge of the screen difficult to access:

 [[Image:view_off.png]]

 This reflects the browser's default assumption that content should extend 980 pixels wide.
+Mobile browsers must make that assumption in order to render pages that are ''not'' optimized for display on mobile screens.

-To correct this behavior, place the following line within the HTML's
+To override the browser's default behavior, place this line within the HTML's '''head''' region:
-'''head''' region:

  &lt;meta name="viewport" content="width=device-width" />

-The following shows the screen layout after the above viewport is
+Here's how the screen layout looks after you apply the viewport:
-applied:

 [[Image:view_on.png]]